 The traditional treatment for emerald is oiling with cedar oil.
 Cedar oil is a natural product from cedar trees and is colorless and viscous.
 It can be produced in a very pure form and has a number of industrial uses.
 It is used as an immersion oil in light microscopy, as an ingredient in insect repellents, as an anti-bacterial and as a food preservative.
 It is also often used for its aromatic properties, especially in aromatherapy.
 Cedar oil has been used for fracture-filling emerald because it has a refractive index that is similar to emerald.

-Since cedar oil is so viscous and sticky, it is not easy for it to penetrate the microscopic cracks in emerald.
+Since cedar oil is so sticky, it is not easy for it to penetrate the microscopic cracks in emerald.
 So it requires some heat and pressure to do the job.
 First the emeralds are cleaned, usually in an acid bath.
 Then the gems are placed in a heated hydraulic cylinder with pure cedar oil and locked tight.
 The heat liquifies the cedar oil and the pressure helps it penetrate any tiny cracks in the emerald.

 After several hours the cylinder is left to cool.
 The stones are then removed and cleaned.
 The cedar oil that has penetrated the emerald returns to its thick, viscous state, making it very difficult for it to leak out without the aid of ultrasonic cleaners, excessive heat or harsh solvents.